Binding Financial Agreements VIC, NSW, QLD, SA & ACT

 Option 2: Independent Legal Advice Certificate (where another firm has prepared the agreement)

-Review, advice, minor changes and signed certificate of Independent Legal Advice
+Review, minor changes, comprehensive letter of advice and signed certificate of Independent Legal Advice

 Review, advice, negotiation, major alterations to the existing agreement and signed certificate of Independent Legal Advice